 Worshippers must understand that they are not simply an audience.
 As we read the prayers and hymns of the service, we will find two words repeatedly appearing, “WE” and “US”: “Let us pray to the Lord”, “We praise Thee.
 We bless Thee.”
 The prayers of the Divine Liturgy are our prayers; unless we actively participate in them, the mystical gifts, which the Liturgy offers, are ineffective for us subjectively.
 “Active participation” means being aware of what is taking place during the service while we sing, read, serve with the priest, or simply stand and pray the Liturgy in the silence of our hearts.

-Active participation means praying to God when we hear the call "Let us pray to the Lord," paying attention upon hearing, "Let us be attentive," and making the effort sincerely to “lay aside all cares of life” as we sing the Cherubic Hymn.
-Most of all, active participation means being prepared to complete the Liturgical journey; that is, it means being ready to come forth and receive the Body and Blood of our Lord and Savior Jesus Christ when we hear the call, "With fear of God, with faith and love draw near."
+Active participation means praying to God when we hear the call “Let us pray to the Lord,” paying attention upon hearing, “Let us be attentive,” and making the effort sincerely to “lay aside all cares of life” as we sing the Cherubic Hymn.
+Most of all, active participation means being prepared to complete the Liturgical journey; that is, it means being ready to come forth and receive the Body and Blood of Our Lord and Savior Jesus Christ when we hear the call, “With the fear of God and with faith approach.”

 The Holy Liturgy is structured such that the Eucharist, Communion with Christ, is its apex, its climax.
 Without participating in the Eucharist our spiritual journey ends without reaching its destination.
 Our participation in this great and awesome event is incomplete.